 This concerns so-called phospholipid fatty acids (PLFA).
 The PLFA composition of cell walls is unique to each of the groups.
-PLFAs only occur in living organisms; in dead cells these fatty acids break down quickly.
+PLFAs only occur in living organisms; in dead cells, these fatty acids break down quickly.
 Knowing which PLFAs are present in a soil sample therefore provides information about both the amount of living biomass and which groups of micro-organisms are present in the soil.
 The method is not suitable for identifying specific species.
-DNA analyses and plating methods continue to be relevant for this.
+DNA analyses and plating methods are still relevant for this.

 Comparing soils and treatments